RapolasRimeika/asteroids/README.txt

 - The base shape of the player (a circle) is used for collision detection but is visually represented as a triangle.

 added rotation with arrowkeys
+added forward movement "W" and "arrow_up"

+changed main logic to update and draw groups instead of the player added a drawable object group added an updatable object group